 People whose circumstances have made them vulnerable to poor health need our help in working towards eliminating barriers that provide everyone with the chance to live a healthy life.
 This work can't happen without first making use of the facts that serve as the foundation.
 Health research provides indicators of health status, such as the prevalence of an issue and its effect in both economic and human terms.
 As health improvement initiatives are introduced, it can reflect the effectiveness of an approach or intervention.
 By using the Community Health Needs Assessment, we can evaluate relevant determinants of health that gives valuable insight in guiding decisions that create a pathway for improving the health of our community.
-As you read the Community Health Needs Assessment, it will change the way you think about health.
+As you read the Community Heath Needs Assessment, it will change the way you think about health.

 After reviewing the report, it is important to begin where health starts.
 Everyone in our community should have the opportunity to make good healthy choices (e.g., regarding smoking, diet, alcohol use, physical activity) since this has the largest impact on future health outcomes.
 Wherever possible, through programs, services, public policy or other means, emphasis needs to be placed on addressing health choices before the medical need.
-Research has shown that the health care system represent only 10-20% of determining health status, while behavioral choices account for 40% or more.
+Research has shown that the health care system represent only 10% of determining health status, while behavioral choices account for 40% or more.

 Through changes in public policy, it is possible that most people, regardless of income, could have the ability to see a doctor.
-Health insurance does not guarantee good health, but it does provide important access to preventative health services.
-It can reduce the risk of deferring needed care and the financial risk associated with receiving care.
+Health insurance does not guarantee good health, but it does provide crucial access to preventative health services, early detection of disease, and continuity of care over time with a primary care physician.
+Insurance can reduce the risk of deferring needed care and the financial risk associated with receiving care.
 Those most vulnerable to poor health often have the weakest voice when it comes to health policy.
 Our efforts should prioritize our resources to address the most pressing needs, disparities, and inequalities where we may be impactful.

-Our success should be linked to collaboration where our collective efforts can build a healthy community that nurtures its families and communities.
-We encourage partnerships with volunteers, business, government, civic and religious institutions to join us in this work.
+Our success should be linked to collaboration with community leaders and resources where our collective efforts can build a healthy community that nurtures its families and communities.
+We encourage partnerships with volunteers, business, government, and civic and religious institutions to join us in this work.
 Although we may not be able to eradicate every illness, there is much we can accomplish by fostering good health and addressing gaps.
 Health begins with healthy relationships, healthy communities, and healthy jobs, which protect us from the stress of everyday life.